Benji Lovitt: Biography

 Benjamin (Benji) Lovitt was born in Dallas, Texas, attended J.J.
 Pearce High School, and earned a Bachelor of Arts in Psychology degree from The University of Texas at Austin.

 Lovitt visited Israel for the first time when he was 15 years old as part of a Young Judaea trip, and he returned a few years later to spend a gap year before college as a participant on Young Judaea's Year Course program.

-He made aliyah in 2006, in the midst of the Second Lebanon War, and began writing about his experiences in a blog called "What War Zone???"
-He currently lives in Tel Aviv.
+After university, Lovitt lived in Houston for several years, working at a start-up while trying standup for the first time at the Laff Stop comedy club.
+He then moved to Atlanta and continued performing as a hobby in the Punchline, Eddie’s Attic, and other venues.
+Unfulfilled in corporate work, he took a job at the Israeli Consulate to the Southeast United States, coordinating events on college campuses.
+In 2003, Lovitt moved to New York City to work for Young Judaea Israel Programs before making aliyah at the end of the Second Lebanon War in 2006.